What's in this article:

-But while you’re enjoying your sticky toffee pudding, let’s take a moment to think about how even the smallest actions can make a difference to those who might not be enjoying the festive cheer.
+Let’s take a moment to think about how even the smallest actions can make a difference.
 As an Early Years practitioner, you have the power to save children’s lives, just by being observant.

 But why bring this up now?
-Because amid the thoughts of holiday happiness, vulnerable children often suffer even more than they usually would.
-The festive period is always a significant trigger for increased alcohol consumption, domestic abuse and violence, as well as mental health difficulties and an increase in financial stressors.
+Because at certain times of year, vulnerable children often suffer even more than they usually would.
+Periods of celebration are often a significant trigger for increased alcohol consumption, domestic abuse and violence, as well as mental health difficulties and an increase in financial stressors.
 This takes a massive toll on our little ones.
 When adults and parents are struggling, vulnerable babies and children under the age of one need our help.

 This piece will hopefully give you, as practitioners, the tools to identify and help prevent abuse of vulnerable children.